Swahili-Developers/Swahili-Dev-CV-s/Kelvin Mayeye_CV.md

 # Kelvin Mayeye
-Programmer with expertise in PHP, Laravel, Java, mobile app development, and system administration.
+Software Developer with expertise in PHP, Laravel, Java, mobile app development, and system administration.
 I have worked extensively with Nginx and Linux in managing computer networks, troubleshooting server performance and connectivity issues.
 # Education

 ## currently; Bsc Information and Communication Technology with Business